jfrancis42/js8net/README.md

 #### Bugs to be Fixed

-* Javascript does not properly handle exceptions (because I haven't written the code yet to deal with exceptions), and does odd GUI things when there are certain JSON/network failures.
+* The Javascript code does not properly handle exceptions (because I haven't written the code yet to deal with exceptions), and does odd GUI things when there are certain JSON/network failures.
-* Table headers aren't quite right, do not properly reflect CSS intent (I think I'm missing the <tr> in the <thead> section).
+* Table headers aren't quite right, and do not properly reflect CSS intent (I think I'm missing the <tr> in the <thead> section, but haven't figured out how to add it yet).
 * I taught myself Javascript specifically for this web project using a couple of 10+ year-old books I bought at a used book store on a recent road trip.
 In other words, it's my first ever Javascript project.
 So if you notice that my Javascript sucks even more than typical Javascript, that's why.
+* I'd like to re-write the client-side code in React.
+Once I learn React.

 #### Features to be Added

 * Add an adjustable parameter for the "close" highlighting (currently fixed at 150mi)
-* Add metric option (for countries who've never sent people to walk around on the moon).
+* Add metric option (for countries who've never sent people to walk on the moon).
 * Neither the core library nor the GUI properly handle relays.
+* Callsigns with postfixes are handled correctly (ie, "N0CLU/MM").
+Callsigns with prefixes are not (ie, "VK0/N0CLU").
+This problem is harder to solve than it looks.
 * Document the arrl.cty feature.
-* Have to re-load the web page to get the new colors.
-This isn't a bug, but it's something I may or may not change (adds traffic to each transaction).
+* You have to re-load the web page to get any new colors specified in color.dat.
+This isn't a bug, but it's something I may or may not change (making it automatic adds traffic to every transaction every three seconds).
 * Not all of the country flags are 100% correct.
 I think I have all the actual countries right, but a lot of the territories and islands are still 'xx' (ie, undefined) until I get 2-3 hours some boring evening to look them all up.
 * Should probably rebuild all of this in react.js at some point.
 But for now, it works.